bitflate/bitflate/README.md

 Technical
 -------

-Bitflate is based in Bitcoin.
+Bitflate is based on Bitcoin.
 It has the following differences:

 - It creates 10.5 million coins in the first halving.
 - In subsequent halvings, coins inflate 7%.